mtholder/taxalotl/README.md

 ## Usage
 The `taxalotl-cli.py` script provides the command-line interface which is broken up into several commands.
+The command-level documentation is below.
+See the [Tutorial.md](./Tutorial.md) for an overview of usage.

 The syntax `${x}` in the documentation below refers to the value of some variable (`x` in this case),